Data Centers in Sofia

 Natural Disaster Risk

-Bulgaria has a low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
-This minimizes the environmental threat to data center uptime and operational stability.
+Bulgaria has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
+While the overall threat is minimal, operators should account for specific regional hazards.